JAKE REDMOND

 // Scale Is Not Created By Polish

-I bring that exact same standard to scaling B2B SaaS, Fintech, and legacy ERP modernization.
+I bring that exact same operational standard to scaling B2B SaaS, complex fintech platforms, legacy ERP modernization, and agentic AI systems.

 // Logic before pixels